Bellman function and linear dimension-free estimates in a theorem of Bakry: Acknowledgements

 \section{Acknowledgements}

-A part of this work was conducted at Centro Di Ricerca Matematica Ennio De Giorgi, Pisa, during the intensive research period in Euclidean Harmonic Analysis, Nilpotent Lie Groups and PDEs 2010, and during the first author's visits to the Dipartimento di Matematica dell'Universit\`{a} degli Studi di Genova and to Faculty of Mathematics and Physics of the University of Ljubljana.
+A part of this work was conducted at Centro Di Ricerca Matematica Ennio De Giorgi, Pisa, during the intensive research period in Euclidean Harmonic Analysis, Nilpotent Lie Groups and PDEs 2010, and during the first author's visit to the University of Ljubljana.
 The authors thank the faculty and staff of those institutions for their warm hospitality.
-The second author was partially supported by the Ministry of Higher Education, Science and Technology of Slovenia (research program Analysis and Geometry, contract no. P1-0291).